What Is Talent Acquisition? A Complete Guide

 What is the Process of Contingency Recruitment?

-As we saw earlier, a contingent search process is designed to answer a certain problem, that of lower budgets, lesser time, and a not so critical role.
-Now let us look at the exact process of contingent recruitment right from the organization coming up with the job descriptions to the candidate being onboarded.
+As we saw earlier, a contingent search process is designed to answer a certain problem, that of lower budgets, lesser time, and a not-so-critical role.
+Now, let us look at the exact process of contingent recruitment, right from the organization coming up with the job descriptions to the candidate being onboarded.

 - A detailed job description is shared with the contingency firm by the organization.